rtpg/dnssnoop/README.md

 ## Query Example

-Seeing what events are being called,
+Seeing what events are being called, assuming you have also added `execsnoop`.

+This query assumes you put `dnssnoop` data into `dns_call` and `execsnoop` data into the `execsnoop` table

 ``` sql
 with dns_data as (
     select